KrasniKot/holbertonschool-machine_learning/supervised_learning/README.md

 * How to save/load a model with tensorflow
 * What is the graph collection?
 * How to add and get variables from the collection

+### Optimization:
+* What is a hyperparameter?
+* How and why do you normalize your input data?
+* What is a saddle point?
+* What is stochastic gradient descent?
+* What is mini-batch gradient descent?
+* What is a moving average?
+How do you implement it?
+* What is gradient descent with momentum?
+How do you implement it?
+* What is RMSProp?
+How do you implement it?
+* What is Adam optimization?
+How do you implement it?
+* What is learning rate decay?
+How do you implement it?
+* What is batch normalization?
+How do you implement it?